hgschmie/factorio-miniloader-redux/README.md

 ## Known issues

+- Each miniloader only shows *HALF* of its actual energy consumption.
+Before reporting that "miniloader xxx uses less energy than inserter xxx", please multiply the energy consumption by 2.
+In the electrical network display, there are "miniloader" and "internal logic for miniloader" entities draining power, these need to be added.
 - Similar to the old Miniloader module, Blueprints do not show the "correct" orientation of the loader due to limitations of the game.
 - The rotation speed reported for a miniloader is wildly different based on the hand size and the inserter count.
 - Until release 0.10.0, miniloaders might have been placed with the wrong orientation when blueprinted.